openstack/barbican/install-guide/source/barbican-backend.rst

 The plugin can be configured to authenticate to the KMIP device using either a username and password, or using a client certificate.

-The configuration for this plugin in ``barbican.conf`` is as follows:
+The configuration for this plugin in ``/etc/barbican/barbican.conf`` is as follows:

     .. code-block:: ini